Shell may have moved rig to avoid taxes - U.S. lawmaker

 The Kulluk, before heading south, had previously been at a private facility in Unalaska/Dutch Harbor operated by Kirkland, Washington-based Offshore Systems Inc, which serves fishing and other vessels in Alaska.
 Harbormaster Jim Days said it was there for at least a month after completing its Beaufort Sea drilling.

-Unalaska/Dutch Harbor is the home port for crab fishermen featured on TV on "The Deadliest Catch."
-It is the nation's top-volume seafood port and a cargo-shipping hub.

-The environmental impact of the Kulluk accident is so far fairly limited.
+The environmental impact of the Kulluk accident is so far limited.
 The incident response team has located all four survival ships and one rescue ship that were dislodged from the drillship when it ran aground.
-The survival ships all had 68-gallon-capacity fuel tanks, and two had been breached.
+The survival ships all had 68-gallon-capacity fuel tanks and two had been breached.

-(Additional reporting by Andrew Callus in London and Braden Reddall in San Francisco; Editing by John Wallace, Jim Marshall, Tim Dobbyn, Dan Grebler and Phil Berlowitz)
+(Additional reporting by Andrew Callus in London and Braden Reddall in San Francisco; Editing by John Wallace, Jim Marshall, Tim Dobbyn, Dan Grebler, Phil Berlowitz and Matt Driskill)